tempew/AI-Epidemiology/README.md

 - Paper complete (41 pages)
 - ArXiv submission pending endorsement
 - Submitted to AI & Society
-- Code and RAG documents available upon request
+- Code for SHAP chess study can be found here:

 ---